SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 What are protein C and protein S tests?

-Protein C and protein S are proteins in your blood that work together to prevent your blood from clotting too much.
+Normally, proteins C and S work together to prevent your blood from clotting too much.
 Tests of protein C and S use a sample of your blood to measure how much of these proteins you have and how well they're working.

 Most protein C and protein S deficiencies are acquired.
 That means that the deficiency is caused by another health condition or certain medicines.
 Acquired protein C and S deficiencies may develop with: